KiltedCode/khandaria-campaign/sessions/2021/2021-12-02-fresh-faces-in-the-city.md

 claims stone fist are rapists, take children are slaves
 "Listen here, you know not what of you speak you little man!"
 guard comes to get both, realizes better to do one at a time
-`Guros` tells him shape shifter protocol
+`Gurrus` tells him shape shifter protocol
 needs to be questioned in zone of truth
 asks about powers
 says would be hard to retake town now
 having trouble finding high level warriors
-lets loose know about the north, which `Guros` needs to track down
+lets loose know about the north, which `Gurrus` needs to track down
 gives token to stay at in, let's him know he could be valuable to help

 `Qa'dat` comes in